 - 6.1.
 In principle, the introduction of design guides and design codes would accord with national policy where NPPF paragraph 129 states that "Design guides and codes can be prepared at an area-wide, neighbourhood or site-specific scale..." (our emphasis). - 6.2.
 The Government also has a National Design Guide and National Model Design Code which are in place to guide the design of development. - 6.3.
-Persimmon therefore agree that the principle of Design Codes/Design Guides to guide development is acceptable. - 6.4.
+Rainier therefore agree that the principle of Design Codes/Design Guides to guide development is acceptable. - 6.4.
 However, the development of such policies should be justified in terms of the specifics of the development that would justify the introduction of a site-specific design code/guide that goes beyond the detailed guidance in the National Design Code.
 This is likely only to be necessary for larger strategic sites or those with particular design considerations, rather than being a default requirement for all sites. - 6.5.
 In addition, design codes/guides are not mandatory as set out in the NPPF, and the desire for such a policy tool to be utilised should not hold up development coming forward if such a tool is not in place.
 Further, even where introduced there needs to be some element of flexibility to allow developments to come forward even if they are not fully strictly in accordance with all criteria.
 Site specific matters and failure to comply with all criteria, where the alternative would not have detrimental impacts should not be used as a blanket reason to refuse development.
+Self-build and custom housing sites are likely to require a different approach to design codes compared to other types of development and this should be reflected in a specific self-build and custom housing policy.